will-saunders-ukaea/cartesian_mesh_coupling/README.md

-This is a proof of concept implementation for a use case that executes a copy of a particle simulation on each MPI rank.
+This simulation creates a Cartesian mesh over which N particles are transported with periodic boundary conditions.
+Particles carry a quantity Q which can be deposited into a single node in each mesh cell.

 ## Dependencies